Attention Employers: Please verify graduates from our program on the Alumni List.

 How often do we have video chat meetings?

 Each team usually meets once a week at a regular time.
-These are working meetings, and we tend to get a lot done during them.
+These are a vital part of our team collaboration.
 These are scheduled around everyone's availability as much as possible.

 I'm not certain what exactly I want to do.